Erie–Ottawa International Airport

-Erie–Ottawa International Airport, (Carl R. Keller Field) is three miles east of Port Clinton, in Ottawa County, Ohio.
+Erie–Ottawa International Airport, also known as Carl R. Keller Field, (Note: The airport formerly used the FAA location identifier 1G7.) is three miles east of Port Clinton, in Ottawa County, Ohio.
 It is owned by the Erie–Ottawa Airport Authority.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.
 On November 9, 2013, Erie–Ottawa Airport obtained approval to handle international flights.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport’s IATA code is KPCW.